qaware/cloud-native-weather-vue3/docs/chapter-1.md

 ## 1) Creating A Vue.js Application

-In this chapter of this workshop a short introduction into spring boot is given, helping you to create a spring boot application, which later can be used to apply concepts of cloud native.
+In this chapter of this workshop a short introduction into Vue 3 is given, helping you to create a Vue.js application, which later can be used to apply concepts of Cloud Native to it.

-To start of go to *Settings/Preferences | Plugins* of your IntelliJ and make sure to install the PlugIns for Typescript, Javascript as well as Vue to start with your Vue.js application, if that is not already the case on your device.
+To start, go to *Settings/Preferences | Plugins* of your IntelliJ installation and make sure to install the PlugIns for Typescript, Javascript as well as Vue to start with your Vue.js application, if that is not already the case.
-After that, create a new project and select vue under the javascript folder of the new project dialog.
+After that, create a new project and select Vue under the javascript folder of the new project dialog.

-In addition, you will specify name and place to save for your project on the next page.
+In addition, you will specify name and a place to save for your project on the next page.
 Furthermore, you need to either give or install a node interpreter.
-After you completed these steps, the generation of your Vue application starts fully automatic and all necessary dependencies to start are set up.
+After you completed these steps, the generation of your Vue application starts fully automatically and all necessary dependencies are set up for you.

-After this process is finished you are already able to start your frontend by typing ` yarn serve` into a terminal at your applications root directory.
-After your frontend started it will tell you the port it choose to run on (default: localhost:8080).
+After this process is finished you are already able to start your frontend by typing ` yarn serve`/`npm run serve` into a terminal at your projects root directory.
+After your frontend started it will tell you the port it has chosen (default: 8080).
+You can then open the given link (default: localhost:8080) and should be able to see the default UI of a Vue application.

 After you started your frontend and got a feeling for the starting page, you can now look more closely into the code.
 I recommend to start at App.vue inside the `src` folder of your project.
 This file should look something like: